-Fit for Travel It is possible that you may require some vaccinations for your trip, depending on the areas that you are visiting.
+It is possible that you may require some vaccinations for your trip, depending on the areas that you are visiting.
 As we are not medically trained, we are unable to give detailed advice on vaccination requirements, so please use the information below as a guide only.
-We have worked closely with Nomad Travel Clinics for many years and they offer Oasis travellers a 10% discount on vaccinations, antimalarial drugs, first aid items, clothing and equipment, just enter discount code OASIS1000 on the Nomad Travel website.
+We have worked closely with Nomad Travel Clinics for many years and they offer Oasis travellers a 10% discount on vaccinations, antimalarial drugs, first aid items, clothing and equipment, just enter discount code OASIS1000 at www.nomadtravel.co.uk.
 Alternatively you can check out the fit for travel website for more travel health information or consult a reputable travel clinic or your GP for information and advice.
 We suggest that you allow at least 8 weeks to get all your vaccinations.